 Iceland slaughtering Minke Whales - Iceland, like Japan, is exploiting a loophole in the world-wide moratorium imposed by the International Whaling Commission (IWC) on commercial whaling, by claiming its hunt have a scientific basis.
 Strong concerns were expressed about the scientific validity of the 'scientific whaling proposal' presented by Iceland to the IWC in June 2005.
 Thirty nine of the Scientific Committee's national delegates, from many different nations, concluded that, not only was Iceland's research proposal poorly contrived and unlikely to yield any relevant results, but that it was 'deficient in almost every respect'.
 Iceland's scientific programme is just a cover for re-instigating a commercial whaling programme.

-Faroese Islands Pilot Whale Slaughter - More than 150 long-finned pilot whales have been killed in the Faroese Islands, a Danish protectorate, since July by wealthy islanders, who have no subsistence need for whale meat but to consume it as a cultural prerogative.
-The hunt, known as a "grind," is conducted every year and it is horrifically cruel.
+Faroese Islands Pilot Whale Slaughter - More than 1000 long-finned pilot whales are killed in the Faroese Islands, a Danish protectorate, every year by wealthy islanders, who have no subsistence need for whale meat but to consume it as a cultural prerogative.
+The hunt, known as a "grind," is horrifically cruel.
 North Atlantic and migratory North Sea Pilot whales are driven into shore by fishing boats, then roped and hauled on until they beach themselves.
 Then using long knives the fishermen kill the whales by sawing at their heads, severing their spines, and letting them bleed to death.
-The Faroes say that this is "as humane as possible".
+The Faroes say that this is 'as humane as possible'.

 Caribbean Corruption is Killing Whales - By taking foreign aide, from Japan, Caribbean Nations are forced to support the re-start of global whaling.
 In recent years, Domnicia's, St. Vincent's and St. Lucia's small cetacean hunts have included pilot whales, pygmy sperm whales, pygmy killer whales, false killer whales, Fraser's dolphins, Risso's dolphins, bottlenose dolphins, rough-toothed dolphins, and Cuvier s beaked whales.